 Continuous residence means that the applicant has maintained residence within the United States for a specified period of time.
 Before naturalizing, an applicant must have:

-- Resided continuously in the U.S. for five years before applying, or
+- Resided continuously in the U.S. for 5 years before applying; or

-- Resided continuously in the U.S. for three years in the case of qualified spouses of U.S. citizens
+- Resided continuously in the U.S. for 3 years in the case of qualified spouses of U.S. citizens.

 Generally, this means that you have lived in the United States for the specified number of years without leaving the country for trips of six months or longer.
-Trips of six months or more can disrupt the continuous residence requirement.
-Immigration law provides exceptions for individuals working abroad in an official capacity for the U.S., such as the U.S. Armed Forces.
+Trips of six months or more will likely disrupt the continuous residence requirement.
+Immigration law provides exceptions for individuals working abroad in an official capacity for the U.S., such as the U.S. armed forces.
 Get examples and learn more about continuous residence.